Civilizations (HON 111, 112, 211, and 212 ) –4 credits/course; typically taken over the first four semesters

 HON 391 – Introduction to Thesis Research – 1 Credit

 HON 391 is a one-credit, pass/fail course offered every semester.
 It is designed to give students a jump-start on their thesis.
 The course covers all aspects of the thesis process from beginning to end.
+The course is a series of weekly meetings designed to provide prospective Honors thesis writers with the background, resources and understanding necessary to produce quality independent work.
+It will engage students in investigating previous theses written in The Honors College, discussions with students currently writing theses and faculty advising theses, identifying a thesis advisor, developing an individual thesis topic, increasing information literacy and research skills and producing an annotated bibliography or literature review.
 This course is required beginning with the Class of 2022.

 HON 498 & HON 499 – Honors Thesis 3 credits/course